If You’re Happy and You Know It, Talk Without Taking a Breath for Three Hours Straight

 “It’s OK,” I sigh and give her a hug.
 I turn to tend to my 4 and 1 year olds, who have been competing for my attention throughout their big sister’s endless, one-sided dialogue.

-As soon as I figure out why the baby is crying, my oldest is back at it, supplying the air with a running commentary on her day.
+As soon as I figure out why the 1 year old is crying, my oldest is back at it, supplying the air with a running commentary on her day.

 Another huge sigh escapes my body before I can stop it.
 I know she sees it because she winces ever so slightly.
 But the pull to talk, talk, talk is too strong.
 She keeps going, despite all indications she should stop.